This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 If you do not normally live in the UK it is your responsibility to ensure you have the correct visa to enter the UK if required, and that you comply with all other entry requirements.

-Currently, if you are entering the Scotland from overseas you may be subject to additional COVID-19 related entry requirements such as mandatory 14-days quarantine.
-This depends on which countries you have travelled from and through to arrive in Scotland.
+Currently (Jan 2021), if you are entering the Scotland from overseas you need COVID-19 test in order to travel and will be subject to mandatory quarantine.
+This is subject to change and will depend on which countries you have travelled from and through to arrive in Scotland.
 You can find more information on COVID-19 related restriction on entering Scotland here, please ensure you research and monitor the requirements for your own personal situation.
 If you are travelling to Scotland via England or any other country in the UK, be aware that England, Wales, Scotland and Northern Ireland each have their own requirements which may vary.

-The expedition is all-inclusive (from lunch on Day 2 until lunch on Day 9), however your meals outside of this, in Crianlarich and Perth, are not included for flexibility regarding COVID-19 restrictions and meeting indoors.
+The expedition is all-inclusive (from lunch on Day 2 until lunch on Day 7), however your meals outside of this, in Tyndrum and Perth, are not included for flexibility regarding COVID-19 restrictions and meeting indoors.

 The following is Secret Compass’s recommended kit list for our expedition to Scotland.
 If you’re purchasing new equipment, weight should be a consideration.

 Secret Compass will supply tents, stoves and technical packrafting equipment.
 You will be required to carry all of your own equipment for the expedition along with a share of group cooking and other group equipment so ensure you leave room for this.
-The food and equipment provided by Secret Compass for the trekking phase will weigh approximately 8 kg so please factor this into your training and packing.
-Your packrafting equipment will weigh a further 7 – 8 kg, but as it will be collected after the main trekking phase, it will only need to be carried for relatively short periods.
+The food and camping equipment provided by Secret Compass will weigh approximately 7 kg and your packrafting kit a further 7-8 kg so please factor this into your training and packing.

 Secret Compass has arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.